ltricot/automatic-differentiation/README.md

 Automatic Differentiation
 =========================

-**This is a differentiation algorithm created by Loan Tricot and Simon Dupouy in Pyhton 3.**
+**This is a differentiation algorithm created by Loan Tricot and Simon Dupouy in Python 3.**

 *differentiate.py* differentiates any expression.
 *simplify.py* does *very* basic simplifications.
 It is used to simplify a bit the differentiated expressions.